On Saturday Morning: Dr Edward A Hyde FRPS “I Can’t See the Wood for the Trees and Other Landscapes”

 Margaret is a member of the London Salon of Photography; she considers this to be her greatest accolade along with being awarded her MFIAP.
 She held the position of Chairman of the Salon for four years, being the first Woman Chairman in the Salon’s history.
 Holder of APAGB meritorious service award , Hon.
 Life President of Edinburgh Photographic Society, Hon life Member of the RPS, having been awarded a Fenton Medal to be followed by a certificate acknowledging more than 20 years of service to the RPS.

-Andrew took over from Liz Boud in 2019 as Secretary of Circle 71 when Liz wished to relinquish some of her responsibilities.
+Andrew took over the secretaries job from Liz Boud in 2019 as Secretary of Circle 71 when Liz wished to relinquish some of her responsibilities.